nautilus/gateway/README.md

 While the executable is good for getting started quickly, it isn't sufficient for most production usecases.
 Unfortunately, there is currently no story to plug in custom authentication/authorization logic or other extensions when running a gateway with the cli.
-If being able to run a custom gateway with the cli is something that interests you, please open in an issue!
+If being able to run you're own gateway with the cli is something that interests you, please open in an issue!
 For now, these common situations require building your own executable.

 The core object of the gateway is the `Gateway` struct exported by the module at